aras-p/aras-p.hugo/content/blog/2018/05-path-13-gpu-misc.md

 So Metal takeaways might be:

 1. By-value instead of by-const-reference things might be much more efficient.
-1. Metal bytecode is "just" LLVM IR, so peeking into that with `llvm-dis` might be useful.
-Note that this is still a machine-independent, very high level IR; you generally have no visibility into what the GPU driver will make of it in the end.
+1. Metal bytecode is "just" LLVM IR, so peeking into that with `llvm-dis` can be useful.
+Note that this is still a machine-independent, very high level IR; you have no visibility into what the GPU driver will make of it in the end.